Pioneers. Women Artists of the Russian Avant-Garde

 Alexandra Exter was a key figure in the connections between the Russian avant-garde and art trends then emerging in western Europe.
 Beginning in 1907, her early interest in the Parisian scene led her to spend long periods in the French capital, where she met Pablo Picasso and George Braque, among others.
 Fascinated by the possibilities of the new Cubist language, she immediately adopted it and became one of its leading advocates in Russia.

 Unlike her western counterparts, however, she decided not to shun colour, which she regarded as the be all and end all of painting.
 This concern was also linked to the importance the Russian avant-garde artists attached to their own cultural traditions – in Exter’s case Ukrainian.
-Contact with the Delaunays and the Italian Futurists spurred her to develop an interest in the introduction of movement and further strengthened her commitment to colour.
+Her contact with the Delaunays and the Italian Futurists spurred her to develop an interest in the introduction of movement and further strengthened her commitment to colour.

 When the Great War broke out, Exter returned to her country.
-She was attracted to the work of Kazimir Malevich and produced her first non-figurative works under his influence.
+She was attracted to the work of Kazimir Malevich and produced her first non-figurative paintings under his influence.
 During these years she began collaborating on theatre productions and in 1921 she became a fashion designer.
 In 1924 she emigrated to Paris, where she lived for the rest of her life.

 Olga Rozanova